zanemilo/Dijjon/READ ME.md

 Refactoring player and npc creation to dedicated class files to be referenced in main.
 Expanded Classes and Races which have been refactored to core library 1/6/2024

 [DONE] Find a way to enumerate race, class selection as is done in the menu functions.
 This way user may either input the name of the selection OR the enumeration corresponding with the selection.
 Both should be valid.

+[DONE] I need to change attribute name convetion for "int" in Player class attributes.
+It is conflicting with int() function. - ZMD 4/22/2024

+Integrated Repo with Gihub